 Yes, but you must have the landholders consent to use a dog and then only use them for retrieval of harvested ducks.

-You may only use shotguns not exceeding 12 gauge or two barrels when hunting ducks in NSW.
+You may only use shotguns in NSW.

 Yes, we encourage you to utilise ducks you harvest under the program.

-No, the program does not require you to tag the harvested ducks you take home, however we recommend that you check with your local state authority if you will be taking them out of NSW.
+No, the program does not require you to tag the harvested ducks you take home; however, we recommend that you check with your local state authority if you will be taking them out of NSW.

 If you didn't hunt, or if you didn't harvest any game birds on a hunt, you do not need to submit a nil return.